eloj/lzw-eddy/README.md

 probably due to its use in GIF.
 This resulted in it being used in all sorts of places.

 Specifically the code in this repository was written to be [bit-compatible with Puzznic](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/) (MS-DOS), and as such does not represent an effort to write "the best" LZW codec.
-If I did not have to adhere to this, I believe the code would be quite a bit simpler.

 Code developed using the note "[LZW and GIF explained](https://www.eecis.udel.edu/~amer/CISC651/lzw.and.gif.explained.html)" by Steve Blackstock as a reference.